 Proverbs 30:4 NKJV

 1. There is no statement in Scripture that there are three coequal, coeternal divine beings (a triune God).
 There is also no statement that God is one divine being who manifests as three persons - as the Father, the Son, and the Holy Ghost (Trinitarianism).

 Christ is divine (John 1:1-3).
 He is divine because He was begotten from the Father who is divine.
 The Son of God was to be worshiped by angels (Heb.
 1:6) and by men (Phil.
 2:10).
 The Father of course, is called “God our Father” (Rom.
 1:7, 1Co.
 1:3, 2Co.
 1:2, Eph.
 1:2, Phi.
 1:2, Col. 1:2, 1Th.
 1:1, 2Th.
 1:1, 2Th.
 1:2, 1Ti.
 1:2, Phm.
 1:3).

 THE HOLY SPIRIT IS NOT WORSHIPED

 4. I have found no command in Scripture that we are to exalt, glorify, give thanks to, pray to, serve, or in any other way “worship” the Holy Spirit.
-There is no account of any created being offering worship to the Holy Spirit by name.
+There is no account of a created being offering worship to the Holy Spirit by name.
 We are to worship the Father “in spirit and in truth” (John 4:23).

 Revelation 5:13 “And every creature which is in heaven and on the earth . . .
 I heard saying, ‘Blessing and honor and glory and power be to Him who sits on the throne, and to the Lamb, forever and ever!’”

 In the New Testament Scriptures, two divine beings are worshiped - the Father and His Son.

 JESUS NEVER PRAYED TO THE HOLY SPIRIT